 MongoDB Charts is the best way to build visualizations of MongoDB data and now makes accessing and sharing those visualizations even easier, whether directly or a part of an application.
 The new embedding SDK makes it easier to build charts into your applications and control them directly from application code.
 Dashboard filtering lets users define a data filter to be applied across all charts on a dashboard, customizing it according to their needs; each user of a shared dashboard can have a different, personalized filter.
 Dashboards can now also optionally be shared with a public link, giving view-only access to unauthenticated users.

 We’ve also announced a number of tools and integrations that make working with the database easier.

-A new MongoDB shell is now available in beta, and improves on the existing shell with autocomplete, syntax highlighting, contextual help messages, and more.
+A new MongoDB shell is now available in preview, and improves on the existing shell with autocomplete, syntax highlighting, contextual help messages, and more.
 You can also work with MongoDB in your IDE of choice with new integrations for VS Code and Jetbrains products.

 A new CLI for MongoDB Cloud adds an easily scriptable way of provisioning and controlling cloud resources.
 Alongside the UI and the API, you can now manage your cloud environments from your command line.

 If you’re managing MongoDB yourself, two new Kubernetes announcements make the process easier.
 If you’re an Enterprise customer using our Enterprise Kubernetes Operator with Ops Manager, you’re now able to run Ops Manager itself in Kubernetes, simplifying the setup process.
 If you’re using the community version of MongoDB, a new MongoDB Community Kubernetes Operator enables you to deploy simple containerized MongoDB clusters.